softprops/serverless-localhost/README.md

 $ npx serverless localhost
 ```

-## 📝 Debugging
+## 🔬 Debugging

-If you find your having a problem, you can run this plugin's command
+If you find your having a problem with this plugin, you can run this plugin's command
 with the `DEBUG` environment variable set to "localhost"

 ```sh